acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/working-with-events.md

 are specific to an event type and are documented with the event emitter.

-For example, the following add-on registers two listeners with the "private-browsing" module to listen for the "start" and stop events, and log a string to the console reporting the change:
+For example, the following add-on registers two listeners with the "private-browsing" module to listen for the "start" and "stop" events, and log a string to the console reporting the change:

     var pb = require("private-browsing");